-This work provides clear evidence that a one-time surge in public investment motivated by a crisis can turn around local economies and support "good"-paying jobs for decades, which in turn provide important work opportunities to local residents.
+This work provides clear evidence that a one-time surge in public investment motivated by a crisis can have transformative effects on local economies and support "good"-paying jobs for decades-and, moreover, that military spending promoted upward mobility during the midcentury period.
 Nonetheless, it is important to note that these plants may have been successful in boosting regional labor markets not despite, but because they were built to overcome a very short-term crisis.
 The big plants of WWII were not built with an eye to maximize long-run efficiency and profitability, but rather to put every potential worker or resource at hand in the moment to work as effectively as possible.
 This imperative resulted in plants designed to put people in the community to work.
-With less urgency and more time to plan, firms may have invested in more automated continuous processing technologies that created less demand for blue-collar workers (Goldin and Katz, 1998).
-Such considerations may be important in assessing the labor market effects of a given public investment program.
+Moreover, in order to ensure production would continue without interruption by strikes despite wartime wage freezes, wartime labor policies (particularly those of the National War Labor Board) facilitated rapid union expansion in war-related industries (Goldin and Margo, 1992; Wilson, 2016; Farber et al., 2018).
+By 1946 over 80% of productions workers in the industries that participated in war production-including automobile, aircraft, shipbuilding, steel, and aluminum manufacturing-were covered by union contracts (United States Bureau of Labor Statistics, 1947).
+Modernday sitings of highly-automated plants in labor markets with little union presence may have different effects on work opportunity and earnings outcomes.34 These considerations should be kept in mind when relating the findings of this research to evaluations of contemporary placed-based interventions.